 As a result I found my passion.
 I truly love writing and just a year ago I would have never had the guts to pursue this or to market myself.

 Thanks to all the books I read and the courses I bought I have more than paid by myself back.
 I have learned the necessary steps to pursue what I love.
 And, sooner than later, writing will be my full-time job.

 Just like you invest money in the stock market, invest in yourself and watch your knowledge and confidence grow — bringing you amazing returns.

 Being an info junkie is just one way to invest in yourself though.
 You should always be looking for ways to feel good about yourself and bring passion and happiness into your life.
 This often comes with pursuing a career that you enjoy.

-And, no this does not require you banking the bank.
-I think you’d be quite surprised at the information you could learn from a couple of fifty dollar courses or ten dollar books.
+And, no this does not require you to break the bank.
+I think you’d be quite surprised at the information you could learn from a couple of fifty-dollar courses or ten-dollar books.